tchajed/sys-verif-fa25/docs/assignments/project.md

 ## Open-ended projects

-These projects are more open ended and you might not finish.
+These projects are more open ended.

 ### Make Goose easier to use